pahihu/Oberon07-tools/Oberon07/README.txt

 - .smb symbol files with number compression, size aligned to 4byte boundaries

 ORL
-- at least on 32bit platforms it works, but only with "--nogc"
+- ORL32.Mod is the original sources, works only on 32bit platforms
-- GC confuses when sees the Module RECORD casts

-The ORX port has an interesting pattern, how to process command line arguments.
-Rewrite ORP.Compile and ORTool.DecSym, DecObj similarly.
-DONE
+- ORL.Mod works on both 32bit/64bit platforms.

+POSystem
+- This is the file tools section from Project Oberon 2013 System.Mod

 Quick start with Oberon building tools
 ======================================